|Birthdate||November 29, 1993|

-Stefon Diggs's fantasy value is measured by his average draft position (ADP) in fantasy football drafts.
-In recent drafts, Diggs's current ADP is 4.02, which indicates that his fantasy outlook is to be the 2nd pick of the 4th round, and 38th selection overall.
+In recent drafts, Diggs's current ADP is 2.01, which indicates that his fantasy outlook is in the 1st pick of the 2nd round, and 13th selection overall.

 Stefon Diggs is an American professional football player who was drafted by the Minnesota Vikings in the official NFL Draft for the National Football League (NFL).
 He is a wide receiver for the Minnesota Vikings who are based in Minneapolis, MN.
 Diggs was drafted in the 5th round, 146th overall in 2015.